trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Hopefully that should be enough clues to manage the mapping of CDash regression email lists to TriBITS packages.

-..
-ToDo: Edited and spell-checked up to here on 4/28/2014!

 Multi-Repository Support
 ========================